 You might have an amazing story to tell, whether fiction or non-fiction.
 But that does not make you an expert writer.
 What if your writing is mediocre?

 Hire a professional editor to help you perfect your manuscript.
-The editor will help you improve the manuscript and bring it up to publishing standards.
+The editor will help you improve the text and bring it up to publishing standards.

 A publisher tells you to hire a manuscript editor.